FilippKashket/OperaTest/client/opera-ethereum/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+# There are some 'Jest' test in this app

+### `yarn test`

+Launches the test runner in the interactive watch mode.\

+# Standart description
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).